Artificial turf: History in United Kingdom

+History elsewhere

 In the 1990s, many North American soccer clubs also removed their artificial surfaces and re-installed grass, while others moved to new stadiums with state-of-the-art grass surfaces that were designed to withstand cold temperatures where the climate demanded it.
-The use of artificial turf was later banned by FIFA, UEFA and by many domestic football associations, though, in recent years, both governing bodies have expressed resurrected interest in the use of artificial surfaces in competition, provided that they are FIFA Recommended.
+The use of artificial turf was later banned by FIFA, UEFA, and many domestic football associations, but FIFA and UEFA allowed it again from the mid-2000's (UEFA from the 2005–06 season onwards), provided that the turfs are FIFA Recommended.
 UEFA has now been heavily involved in programs to test artificial turf, with tests made in several grounds meeting with FIFA approval.
-A team of UEFA, FIFA and German company Polytan conducted tests in the Stadion Salzburg Wals-Siezenheim in Salzburg, Austria which had matches played on it in UEFA Euro 2008.
+A team of UEFA, FIFA, and German company Polytan conducted tests in the Stadion Salzburg Wals-Siezenheim in Salzburg, Austria which had matches played on it in UEFA Euro 2008.
 It is the second FIFA 2 Star approved artificial turf in a European domestic top flight, after Dutch club Heracles Almelo received the FIFA certificate in August 2005.
 The tests were approved.

 FIFA originally launched its FIFA Quality Concept in February 2001.
-UEFA announced that starting from the 2005–06 season, approved artificial surfaces were to be permitted in their competitions.

-A full international fixture for the 2008 European Championships was played on 17 October 2007 between England and Russia on an artificial surface, which was installed to counteract adverse weather conditions, at the Luzhniki Stadium in Moscow.
+A full international fixture for the 2008 European Championships was played on October 17, 2007, between England and Russia on an artificial surface, which was installed to counteract adverse weather conditions, at the Luzhniki Stadium in Moscow.
 It was one of the first full international games to be played on such a surface approved by FIFA and UEFA.
-The latter ordered the 2008 European Champions League final hosted in the same stadium in May 2008 to place on grass, so a temporary natural grass field was installed just for the final.
+The latter ordered the 2008 European Champions League final hosted in the same stadium in May 2008 to be played on grass, so a temporary natural grass field was installed just for the final.

-UEFA stressed that artificial turf should only be considered an option where climatic conditions necessitate.
+In 2007, UEFA stressed that artificial turf should only be considered an option where climatic conditions necessitate.
 One Desso "hybrid grass" product incorporates both natural grass and artificial elements.

 In June 2009, following a match played at Estadio Ricardo Saprissa in Costa Rica, American national team manager Bob Bradley called on FIFA to "have some courage" and ban artificial surfaces.